BioJulia/PopGen.jl/docs/getting_started/julia_primer.md

 ## Using Julia

 Everyone has their own particular workflows, and if you're new to Julia, you might not have established one yet.
-Julia can be used rather comfortably using its built-in interpreter, but you can also use it via Atom (the officially supported [uber-juno](https://junolab.org/) add-on) for an RStudio-like experience.
+Julia can be used rather comfortably using its built-in interpreter.
+For an RStudio-like experience, we recommend using the [VScode Julia extension](https://www.julia-vscode.org), but you can also use [Atom](https://junolab.org/) add-on).
 If you're already a fan of Jupyter notebooks (or [**nteract**](https://nteract.io/)), then all you need is to install the `IJulia` package in Julia and you have full Jupyter support for Julia!
-Other popular options are VScode (julia add-on), or Emacs.
+You can also use the new reactive notebooks provided by [Pluto.jl](https://github.com/fonsp/Pluto.jl).

 :::note Trivia
 If you didn't already know,  the name "Jupyter" is actually a concatenation of **Ju** (julia) **Pyt** (python) and **eR** (R). 🤯